SharmaRakeshPFE/ScaleDown_AzureSQL_With_LogicApps/README.md

-# ScaleDown_AzureSQL_With_LogicApps
+# Scale Up and Down AzureSQL With LogicApps
-# Description:- Scaledown the Azure SQL Database during off hours
+# Description:- Scaledown the Azure SQL Database during off hours and Scale up when before peak load start